 License

-Both Chatwoot and Zammad have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Chatwoot appears to have several advantages over Zammad, particularly in popularity, growth, licensing and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Bash, Typescript, SCSS, Vue, Ruby.
 However, they differ in their additional technology choices: Chatwoot uses Rails while Zammad leverages CSS, PHP, Perl, CoffeeScript.